Lucy Johnson (soccer)

-Lucy Johnson (born 2 November 1996) is an Australian soccer player who plays for the Newcastle Jets.
+Lucy Johnson (born 2 November 1996) is an Australian soccer player who last played for Sydney FC.

 Early life

-Johnson was born in Sydney, New South Wales and began playing football for Lindfield Football Club before moving to Tasmania at the age of 10.
+Johnson was born in Sydney and began playing football for Lindfield Football Club before moving to Tasmania at the age of 10.

 Sister to Patrick, cousins with Kate, Amy, Zoe, Tommo, Livvi and Jack.

 Club career

 Johnson played in the Tasmanian Women's Super League before moving to Alamein FC and later South Melbourne in the National Premier Leagues Victoria Women.
 In Victoria Johnson established herself as an influential goalscorer despite her position in midfield as she scored 21 goals in 40 appearances across three seasons in the competition.

-As a result of her form in the Victorian NPLW Johnson was signed by Newcastle Jets in the A-League Women ahead of the 2021-22 season.
+As a result of her form in the Victorian NPLW Johnson was signed by Newcastle Jets in the A-League Women ahead of the 2021–22 season.
 Johnson would become the first Tasmanian to represent the team.

+In August 2023, Johnson joined Sydney FC.
+After one season, in May 2024, Johnson departed the club.
+Four months later, Sydney FC announced that they had re-signed her for the 2024–25 A-League Women season.
+In July 2025, the club announced that they decided not to extend Johnson's contract.